Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

   - Example: ``{"packages":["tensorflow", "requests"], "pip_check": False, "pip_version": "==22.0.2;python_version=='3.8.11'"}``

-  When specifying a path to a ``requirements.txt`` file, the file must be present on your local machine and it must be a valid absolute path or relative filepath relative to your local current working directory, *not* relative to the ``working_dir`` specified in the ``runtime_env``.
+  When specifying a path to a ``requirements.txt`` file, the file must be present on your local machine and it must be a valid absolute path or relative path relative to your local current working directory, *not* relative to the ``working_dir`` specified in the ``runtime_env``.
   Furthermore, referencing local files *within* a ``requirements.txt`` file isn't directly supported (for example, ``-r ./my-laptop/more-requirements.txt``, ``./my-pkg.whl``).
 Instead, use the ``${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}`` environment variable in the creation process.
 For example, use ``-r ${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}/my-laptop/more-requirements.txt`` or ``${RAY_RUNTIME_ENV_CREATE_WORKING_DIR}/my-pkg.whl`` to reference local files, while ensuring they're in the ``working_dir``.

 - ``uv`` (dict | List[str] | str): Alpha version feature.
 This plugin is the ``uv pip`` version of the ``pip`` plugin described previously.
 If you